A recap of my weekend in Nantucket with Lorissa’s Kitchen for the Boston Pops 30th Anniversary hospital fundraiser.

 As you know, I’m a huge fan of Lorissa’s Kitchen.
 Not only is it a shelf-stable, high protein snack but it’s naturally low carb and gluten free.
 Beyond that, I love the bold, inventive flavors like Szechuan Peppercorn and Korean BBQ.

 If you happened to visit the Real Simple website over the last several months, you may have seen these fun videos I created for them in partnership with Lorissa’s Kitchen.
-You can check out the other two here and here if you missed them!

 If you’ve never been to Nantucket, it’s as quaint and picturesque as you can imagine.
 Marked by its unpainted, cedar-shingled buildings, Nantucket is the quintessential New England village lined with brick and cobblestone roads.